aracelivaldovinos/WK3-Independent-Project/README.md

 Code: beepBoop("5");
 Expected Output: "[0,1,2,3,4,5]"

-Test: "It will convert new array with range of numbers to strings "
+Test: "It will convert new array with range of numbers to a string "
 Code: beepBoop("5");
 Expected Output: "["0","1","2","3","4","5"]"

+Test: "It will recognize "3" in the array"
+Code: beepBoop("5");
+Expected Output: "True"